Nikolay Tsekhomsky: Barclays Bank

 Barclays bank Russia was created in spring 2008 with the acquisition of Ekspobank by the British financial group and became the second attempt for Barclays to open a commercial bank in Russia (the first attempt in 1998 failed, and 250 million pounds were lost).
 Before the deal, Ekspobank occupied the 77th place in the country with 30,7 billion rub. in terms of capital, but during the crisis years of 2008-2009 its assets have decreased by 48% and the bank fell to the 127th place.
 By October 2009, a share of overdue debt in the business portfolio has reached 30%, and 14% in retail.
 In 2009, Barclays invested 4,3 billion rub. in recapitalization of the bank.

 Since autumn of 2008, the financial group had been looking for an experienced senior manager to control subsidiaries, and Frits Siggers, the manager of retail and corporate business of the bank, launched the negotiations with Tsekhomsky in spring 2009.
 In November 2009, Tsekhomsky accepted the offer of Barclays.
 They decided at once to put efforts to developing retail business.
 In summer of 2010, Tsekhomsky presented a new strategy that limited the geography of work to Moscow and Saint Petersburg and focused on mortgage products, development of corporate and retail lending, providing service to corporations and wealthy private individuals.

 Despite increasing the financial figures of Barclays, in the end of 2010, Tsekhomsky suggested to sale the bank.
 This decision coincided with changing the bank's strategy to refuse risky and unpromising assets.
 In February 2011, the financial group officially started searching for a buyer.
 In October 2011, the bank was bought by a group of investors headed by Igor Kim, the co-owner of the East Express Bank and MDM Bank.
 He replaced Tsekhomsky in the position of the chairman of the board in December.

 Sberbank

 In November 2012, the first management personnel change in two years resulted in Tsekhomsky heading the finance department of the Sberbank of Russia.
 Soon he took the position of a counsellor of the bank's President Herman Gref, and in January he held the post of the vice president and finance director and became part of the board.
 In July 2014, Tsekhomsky became one of three senior vice presidents of Sberbank.

+VEB.RF

+In March 2016, Tsekhomsky moved to Vneshekonombank (VEB, later VEB.RF) and was appointed the first deputy chairman.